Check out our video archive for the Bull Run Treatment Projects.

 Improved Corrosion Control

-We are making improvements to further reduce lead in drinking water levels at customer taps.
-No later than April 2022, we will have improved treatment facilities to make our water less corrosive to lead and other metals found in home and building plumbing in Portland.
+We have made improvements to further reduce lead in drinking water levels at customer taps.
+As of April 2022, we have improved treatment facilities to make our water less corrosive to lead and other metals found in home and building plumbing in Portland.
+Learn more here.

 What is Cryptosporidium?